walkerRnD/codebuff/web/knowledge.md

 To streamline the referral process and integrate it with the CLI tool:

 1. The web interface no longer accepts referral code inputs.
-2. Users are directed to use the Manicode CLI app for submitting referral codes.
+2. Users are directed to use the Codebuff CLI app for submitting referral codes.
 3. The referrals page should include instructions for installing the CLI tool and using referral codes:
-   - Install command: `npm i -g manicode`
+   - Install command: `npm i -g codebuff`
    - Usage: Users should paste their referral code in the CLI after installation.
 4. Format CLI commands in a code-like pattern on the web interface for clarity.

-This change ensures a consistent user experience across the Manicode ecosystem and encourages CLI adoption.
+This change ensures a consistent user experience across the Codebuff ecosystem and encourages CLI adoption.

 ## Environment Configuration